RuiChen12/RuiChen12.github.io/projects/UHGrouping.md

 By combining frontend development expertise with backend refactoring and rigorous testing, I contributed to the success of UH Groupings, delivering a responsive, scalable, and user-friendly solution that streamlined grouping management across the University of Hawaii.

-Here is some code that illustrates how I read values from the line sensors:
+Here is some code that illustrates how I develop a page called preferences:

 ```react
 const Preferences = ({ groupingPath }) => {